firecmsco/firecms/website/docs/new_in_v2.md

   entities directly from the reference selection view.
 - `AuthDelegate` and `AuthController` have been merged into `AuthController` which now serves both previous purposes.
+- You can now define a specific logo for dark mode.

 ### Collections and schemas